ne1410s/Comanche/README.md

 2. Write some code
 3. Call Comanche's [Discover.Go()](#discovergo) from your Program.cs

-Now you can build and ship your exe as normal..
+Now you can build and ship your executable as normal..

 ..
 But **please keep reading!** There are many more time-saving features to explore below.